 Portfolio

-I’m a freelance journalist with 4+ years of experience, reporting on digital technology, inequality and social change.
-I’m formerly Dazed’s political book columnist.
-To commission me or chat about my work, email me at adelewalton99@gmail.com
+I’m a freelance journalist with 4+ years of experience, reporting on social media and online harms, global inequality and grassroots social movements.
+I was formerly Dazed’s political book columnist.
+To commission me or collaborate on media, please get in touch: adelewalton99@gmail.com

 The i paper